 Read about the Retirement Asset Division In Fort Worth

-If you and your spouse agree on everything, own no real property and don’t have minor children, you may not need an attorney.
+If you and your spouse are hoping for a mutual divorce in Texas, agree on everything, own no real property and don’t have minor children, you may not need an attorney.
 You can request the appropriate Texas uncontested divorce forms from your county clerk’s office or download them from the state’s website.

-However, if you and your spouse agree on most things and need an impartial attorney to sort out a few details and prepare the Final Decree of Divorce, hiring a mediation attorney can simplify and even expedite the process.
+However, if you and your spouse agree on most things and need an impartial attorney to sort out a few details and prepare the Final Decree of Divorce, hiring a certified mediator can simplify and even expedite the process.

 If a divorce is uncontested, this means the couple has sorted everything out regarding the division of assets, as well as custody, visitation and access to the child, they just want to talk through a few issues and make sure paperwork is filled out accurately and filed.
-A mediation attorney with experience practicing family law can answer any questions you may have.
+An attorney turned mediator, with experience practicing family law, can answer any questions you may have.

 Keep in mind, a mediation attorney for an uncontested divorce in Texas cannot offer legal advice to either party.
 If either party needs or would like legal advice, it’s best that each party hire a separate attorney to represent their individual interests.